matyix/helix/site-releases/trunk/src/site/markdown/Tutorial.md

 Using the command-line interface:

 ```
 ./helix-admin.sh --zkSvr localhost:2199 --addCluster helix-demo
 ```

-### Configure the nodes of the cluster
+#### Configure the Nodes of the Cluster

 First we\'ll add new nodes to the cluster, then configure the nodes in the cluster.
 Each node in the cluster must be uniquely identifiable.
 The most commonly used convention is hostname_port.

 ```